jvisosk1/frontend/assignment-10/README.md

 I used as starter code the source code provided for Lecture 59.

-Below source repository where a partial solution is implemented was referenced in order to better understand how to structure the component, controller, module, and route folders/files. https://github.com/skhzhang/coursera-angularjs-intro/tree/master/assignment5-solution
+Below source with partial solution implemented was referenced in order to better understand how to structure the component, controller, module, and route folders/files. https://github.com/skhzhang/coursera-angularjs-intro/tree/master/assignment5-solution